Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Implementation details: a within-group reweighting instance for sequence-coupled objectives

-Specifically, we define the \textbf{Positive Orth-Proj} as the following quadratic program (QP):
+Specifically, \textbf{Positive Orth-Proj} is defined as the following quadratic program:

-\paragraph{Feasibility and Intuitive Explanation.} Since the group-relative advantages satisfy $\sum_{i=1}^G \widehat{A}_i=0$, the hyperplane constraint $\widehat{\mathbf{A}}^\top \mathbf{v}=0$ typically has a non-trivial feasible solution in the positive orthogonal cone, especially when the advantage vector contains both positive and negative components (where mass can be redistributed between the positive/negative advantage subsets to achieve a zero inner product).
-In practice, \eqref{eq:gvpo_posproj_qp} can be solved by a standard QP solver or approximated using an efficient projection algorithm.
+\paragraph{Feasibility and implementation cost.} Because group-relative advantages satisfy $\sum_{i=1}^G \widehat{A}_i=0$, any constant vector $c\mathbf{1}$ satisfies $\widehat{\mathbf A}^{\top}(c\mathbf{1})=0$.
+Therefore, \eqref{eq:gvpo_posproj_qp} always has a nonnegative feasible solution.
+When the advantage vector contains both positive and negative components, the projection can be interpreted as redistributing effective modulation coefficients between the positive- and negative-advantage subsets to achieve a zero inner product.
+If the degenerate case $\widehat{\mathbf A}=\mathbf 0$ occurs, the constraint is inactive and we keep $\bar{\mathbf W}_{t^\star}$ unchanged.

-\paragraph{Simplified Implementation: Truncate-and-Rebalance.} We use the following \textbf{two-step closed-form approximation} to ensure non-negativity while restoring orthogonality in a single correction step: